LukeMS/keltor/rst/index.rst

 Plains, Temperate Locations
 ****************************

-This random encounter table should be used for travel within all the plains of the Middle Lands.
-These areas are marked on the map by the absence of other markers and are color coded, see the section "About the Maps" for more information.
+This random encounter table should be used for travel within all the plains of the `Middle Lands`_.
+These areas are marked on the map by the absence of other markers and are color coded, see the section `"About the Maps" <About the Maps_>`_ for more information.
 It should also be noted that while these areas are mostly flat grassland that does not mean a complete absence of bodies of water, trees and hills.

 The encounter chance for this area is 1 in 10 and should be checked once a day.